 The best way to learn the qualities of your character is by reading.
 Reading is a critical part of your acting career.
 In previous articles, we have emphasized the importance of reading plays, films, and any publications on acting.
 Reading is the backbone of your whole career.

 Back to our topic, start by reading the scenes your character is featuring.
 They can help you figure out their core qualities according to the script.
 It’s also crucial to read the whole text if you have time.
-Reading will help you find clues about the merits of your character through her actions and reactions to different situations.
+Reading will help you find clues about the merits of your character through his/hers actions and reactions to different situations.

 You can also gather some necessary information about how characters relate to your character.
 Their reactions towards your role and how they respond in specific responses speak volumes of your character’s qualities.
 The way your character also relates and answers to other characters also sheds light.
 The key to finding this out is reading the script like a detective.